zommerfelds/MiniLevelEditor/README.md

 - [x] Set up basic Vue project
 - [x] Add a basic level switcher sidebar with state
-- [x] Integrate with local server
-- [ ] Save the state to disk
+- [x] Integrate with local server & save the state to disk
-- [ ] Add warning for when there is no server connected
 - [ ] Define a level format
 - [ ] Implement tile paining UI with just colors
 - [ ] Use tileset from file